tandriamil/BrFAST/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See the `LICENSE` file for more information.